Obarun/66/doc/disable.md

 In case of `module` service type, all services within the `module` are disabled.

+Required by dependencies of services are also managed in chains.
+For example, if the `foo` service is disabled and required by `foobar`, `foobar` will also be disabled.
+This process occurs recursively.

 Multiple *services* can be disabled by seperating their names with a space.

 ## Options